skcin7/not_another_bashtools/README.md

 # Not Another BashTools!

-A suite of utilities and tools to help make life using the bash shell a lot easier and more convenient.
+A suite of utilities and tools to help make life using the bash shell easier.

 ## Public Website